Isaacoder95/SpringCrudApp/README.md

 # SpringCrudApp
 CRUD Angular SPA (backend project).
+Maven project.

-Need a Mysql BD , Table for modify the configuration in application.properties(your aplication).
+Need a Mysql BD and set the configuration in application.properties file (your configuration).

 Powered by.
-Isaac C.
+Isaac Cerna.